ILLUminating synthesis

 Visible light photocatalysis emerged as a powerful approach to promote organic transformations that involve open-shell species under mild conditions.
 This unlocks unique reaction pathways, which pave the way for novel reactions that outperform state-of-the-art methodologies.

-We use our know-how in photocatalytic synthesis to develop reactions with high synthetic utility.
+We use our know-how in photocatalytic synthesis to develop novel reactions with high synthetic utility to expand the toolbox of synthetic chemists.

 Catalytic Materials

 Heterogeneous photocatalysts are heavily studied for artificial photosynthesis but rarely used in organic synthesis.
-The stability, low cost, and reusability of these materials make them a promising, sustainable alternative to commonly used noble metal complexes and organic dyes.
+Their stability, low cost, and reusability make them a promising, sustainable alternative to commonly used noble metal complexes and organic dyes.

-We study the applicability of heterogeneous photocatalysts in synthetic chemistry.
+We develop novel heterogeneous photocatalysts and study their applicability in synthetic chemistry.

 Mechanistic Studies

 Understanding reactivity is a core interest and key to developing and improving catalysts and reactions.
-Elucidation of (photo)chemical reaction mechanisms is a challenging task that requires synthetic, spectroscopic, and theoretical studies.
+Elucidating mechanisms of (photo)chemical reactions is a challenging task that requires synthetic, spectroscopic, and theoretical studies.

 We interrogate mechanisms using multiple approaches and closely work with our collaborators who provide complementary expertise.